 “Fars’ weavers don’t follow a pre-designed pattern.
 They craft improvised knots and create novel art impromptu,” the expert went on to say.

-Therefore, their carpets are matchless; you cannot find two carpets that look exactly alike.
+Therefore, their hand-woven carpets are matchless; you cannot find two carpets that look exactly alike.

 People of Fars Province use authentic wool and colours in their carpets.
 Women in this province use a spinning wheel to make their authentic cotton and wool and even make dye out of plants.